 Numerical data related to nuclear structure are available in the ENSDF and NUDAT databases, and bibliographic information on nuclear structure is found in the NSR database.

-The International Nuclear Structure and Decay Data (NSDD) Network is organised under the auspices of the International Atomic Energy Agency, and co-ordinated by the National Nuclear Data Center (NNDC) at the Brookhaven National Laboratory, US.
+The International Nuclear Structure and Decay Data (NSDD) Network was formed under the auspices of the International Atomic Energy Agency, and co-ordinated by the IAEA Nuclear Data Section.
 The NSDD Network is responsible for the evaluation of all the mass-chains on a continual basis.
 A mass-chain is formed by all the nuclides of the same mass and different chemical elements.
-Each of the members of the network has a permanent assignment of mass-chains depending on the number of evaluators, their research interests, or special expertise in a particular mass region.
-Evaluations produced by the NSDD Network are stored in the Evaluated Nuclear Structure Data File (ENSDF) database.
-Links to data centres in the NSDD Network is available from NNDC
+Each of the data centres of the network has a permanent assignment of mass-chains depending on the number of evaluators, their research interests, or special expertise in a particular mass region.
+Evaluations produced by the NSDD Network are stored in the Evaluated Nuclear Structure Data File (ENSDF) database that is managed by the NNDC (BNL).
+Links to data centres of the NSDD Network is available from NNDC or IAEA.

 ENSDF contains evaluated experimental data summarizing the present knowledge on the structure and decay of nuclei.
 It contains information on nuclear level properties, radiations, radioactive decay, and reaction data for all known nuclides.
 For masses A ≥ 45, this information is documented in the Nuclear Data Sheets; for A < 45 ENSDF is based on compilations published in the journal Nuclear Physics.